-NFPA 70e Training - Our 6-Hour live online instructor-led arc flash and shock protection course introduces front line qualified electrical workers to the electrical safety regulations found in the National Fire Protection Association (NFPA) standard and explains the relationship between OSHA and NFPA 70E.
-The course moves through the standard, article by article, highlighting the important points in each.
+NFPA 70e Training - Our 6-Hour live online instructor-led arc flash and shock protection course introduces front-line qualified electrical workers to the electrical safety regulations found in the National Fire Protection Association (NFPA) standard and explains the relationship between OSHA and NFPA 70E.
+The course moves through the standard, article by article, highlighting each important point.

 Our NFPA 70e Training course will teach you how to: